Madoff trustee can pursue lawsuits against Koch, banks, others

 Monday's decision by the 2nd U.S. Circuit Court of Appeals in Manhattan overturned November 2016 dismissals by U.S. Bankruptcy Judge Stuart Bernstein in Manhattan.

-It gives the trustee Irving Picard a chance to add hundreds of millions of dollars to the $13.36 billion he has recouped for former customers of Bernard L. Madoff Investment Securities LLC.
+It gives the trustee Irving Picard a chance to add hundreds of millions of dollars to the $13.36 billion (10.21 billion pounds) he has recouped for former customers of Bernard L. Madoff Investment Securities LLC.

 The trustee has estimated that the customers lost $17.5 billion in Madoff's fraud, which was uncovered in December 2008.